lakshman5876/lakshman5876.github.io/android/nss_faqs.md

 ---
 ## FAQs and Issues

+#### Android 11
+* **Location Permissions**.
+For widgets to work the location permission needs to be granted "while app is in use" and not "this time only".
+If you give "this time only" one time permission then the widgets will not update.

 #### Android permissions
 * **Phone permission**.
 It is essential for gathering phone and network state.
 Most of the app will not work without this permission.